SwarmThinkers: Learning Physically Consistent Atomic KMC Transitions at Scale: Why Scaling Simulation Is Not Enough: Toward Intelligent Physical Modeling

 \subsection{The Brute-Force Ceiling: OpenKMC at Supercomputer Scale}

-One of the most critical and computationally demanding challenges in materials simulation is modeling the thermal aging of Fe-Cu alloys in reactor pressure vessel (RPV) steels—a canonical system in nuclear materials science~\cite{articleZijunWang, articleCuiSenlin, articleWeiGuojunWang, pssa.201600785}.
+One of the most critical and computationally demanding challenges in materials simulation is modeling the thermal aging of Fe-Cu alloys in structural steels—a canonical system in materials science~\cite{articleZijunWang, articleCuiSenlin, articleWeiGuojunWang, pssa.201600785}.
 Over decades of in-service time, nanoscale Cu clusters nucleate and grow, driving embrittlement.
 Capturing this long-timescale evolution requires simulating billions of atoms over hundreds of years of rare-event dynamics\cite{pssa.201600785, articleCuiSenlin, articleBaiMing, articleYangQigui, articleChristien}.

 To date, the only system capable of achieving this is \textbf{OpenKMC}, a massively parallel kinetic Monte Carlo framework that runs on a supercomputer.
 It successfully reproduces long-timescale Cu precipitation in bcc lattices, with results that match experimental observations in both kinetics and morphology.
-This marks a milestone: the first atomistic simulation of a full-scale nuclear material system with over 100 billion atoms~\cite{10.1145/3295500.3356165}.
+This marks a milestone: the first atomistic simulation of a full-scale material system with over 100 billion atoms~\cite{10.1145/3295500.3356165}.

 However, this success also exposes the limitations of the underlying paradigm.
 OpenKMC, like all KMC variants, relies on passive sampling: transitions are selected from rate laws without foresight, feedback, or global coordination.
 Its scaling stems from raw computational power, not algorithmic intelligence.
 As systems grow larger and longer in timescale, this brute-force approach encounters a ceiling: \textit{scaling computation alone cannot substitute for scalable intelligence}.